0xPolygonMiden/miden-vm/assembly/README.md

 end
 ```

+We also provide a concrete implementation of the `Library` trait called `MaslLibrary`.
+This implementation can be used to instantiate libraries from `.masl` files.

 ### Program kernels
 A *program kernel* defines a set of procedures which can be invoked via `syscall` instructions.
 Miden programs are always compiled against some kernel, and by default this kernel is empty (i.e., no `syscall`'s are possible).